gcorso/android_academy/README.md

 <img align="right" width="150" src="https://github.com/gcorso/android_academy/blob/master/images/img_profile.png">

+The last thing you have to do is increment by one the database version in the LessonsLDH class.
+Remember this step whenever you modify the dataset.
 Now open your app on an Android device and all your courses should be working!

 ### Personalize the levels of the profile